uncenter/purr/README.md

 # purr

-Query data about the Catppuccin project, the [catppuccin/userstyles](https://github.com/catppuccin/userstyles) subproject, maintainers, or even initialize a new port/userstyle from a template.
+An unofficial CLI for Catppuccin developers; query data about Catppuccin ports and [userstyles](https://github.com/catppuccin/userstyles), star counts, the Whiskers migration, or even initialize a new port or userstyle from the upstream template.

 ## Installation